wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/SSLCertificateWorkflow.md

 >     ${HOME}/ssl/live/${WEBSITE_URL}/*.pem

 If this system works correctly it should be a "hands off process" meaning that in normal operation you don't need to do anything to do with certificates because all of this manages it behind the scenes.

+if SSL_GENERATION_METHOD is set to MANUAL then the pre-build process will ask you for a certificate to use for the current build which you will have to obtain from your prefered third party certificate provider.
+If you use the manual SSL certificate approach you will have to manually update the certificates on your servers.
+The manual option is only really meant for an emergency if you can't get your certificate in the usual way.